Salesforce.com enters HR software business

 Oracle and SAP have invested heavily over the last few years to catch up with Salesforce in the business of selling web-based programs.

-SAP announced earlier this month that it planned to spend $3.4 billion to buy SuccessFactors Inc, one of the biggest providers of web-based human-resources software.
+SAP announced earlier this month that it planned to spend $3.4 billion to buy SuccessFactors Inc SFSF.N, one of the biggest providers of web-based human-resources software.

 Officials from SAP and Oracle declined comment on Salesforce.com's plans.